-Prefequisite: Permission of Instructor.
+PREREQUISITE: Permission of the instructor.
 This course presents the full range of topics covered by the PMP Certification Exam.
 Students address the terms, processes, and skills that are covered in the exam.
 The course follows Project Management Institute's knowledge areas of the PMBOK® guide.
 3:0:3